tleysh/LGCATuringPatterns/README.md

 StateSpaceProducer.jl - Produces the asymptotic state space for the 21 topologies.

-CoreSimulator.jl - Contains the functionality to run the simulations of a given map.
+SimulationFunctions.jl - Contains the functionality to run the simulations of a given map.

 PowerSpectrum.jl - Contains the functionality to produce the power spectrum data for a given map.
 Dependency on CoreSimulator.jl